jouets dans le grenier

 Wells was definitely not my first choice.
 At first I tried to attend Shurz HS on the far northwest side: co-ed with the second best shops (next to Lane Tech (not co-ed)) in the city.
 While a lovely ride, each way consumed about an hour & a half: not sustainable.
 After a few weeks, to their regret and mine, I elected to join Bobby’s group at Harvey Wells Senior High.
 Then recently racially integrated within a distinctly Italian neighborhood, those of us from Ogden or Holy Name who traveled to Ashland Avenue constituted its rather distinct third estate.

 It seems the scholastic habits hewed at Holy Name were more than sufficient to ace any curriculum offered at Wells.
 I was assured by my freshmen home teacher that I would be secure in any quest for academic brilliance in this environment, and so it was.
-Later I would learn that my situation would not have been that remarkable if I had been in the public system all along: I would like several of my friends, been double-promoted sometime before HS, and thereby reduced to normalcy by the time we got there.
+Later I would learn that my situation would not have been that remarkable if I had been in the public system all along: I would like several of my friends, been double-promoted sometime before HS, and thereby reduced to normalcy by the time I got there.

 Bob Maggiore and I became best friends early on, while Hannah (even though briefly on the football team) and his other friends dropped out by their sophomore year.
-Following my Catholic education for the altar, I took Latin (rather than French) with the very dedicated Miss Wolsan, and thereby met Annette Clayton, effectively my girlfriend for the next 3 years.
+Following my Catholic training for the altar, I took Latin (rather than French) with the very dedicated Miss Wolsan, and thereby met Annette Clayton, effectively my girlfriend for the next 3 years.
 The eastern component of my small society soon included Annette’s older sister Bobbie, Annette’s best friend Deanna Lawney, and the Posners.
 The Claytons were among several of my friends who were to live in coach houses, theirs being in the alley across from the Ambassador East.
 Along with Maggiore for the west, there was Don Stunoff (Wells star pitcher), Betty Somka, Marie Scavone, Tom Adkins, and Tommy Spears.
 Impromptu post-lunch piano recitals were often provided in the auditorium by a budding performer named Ramsey Lewis.
 As well enjoying their lunches together, whether the east siders took Division Street or Chicago Avenue buses to get home (Wells HS on Augusta was exactly in the middle), soda fountains were handy at either end to reinforce our departures.

 Our student council was called the Wells Civic Association (WCA), and it was where I had the most fun.
 Always a member, I thrived then, as I would forty years later with the Producers Association at Tampa’s Public Access, on my colleague’s virtual ignorance of their own by-laws, and their hosting authorities determination to keep it that way.
 Thus Jess Brodnax, who shared both my interest in politics and my affection for Rosalie Neufeldt, would recall my persistent intervention at meetings by introducing himself on this year’s Facebook with “point of order.”
 I managed by my last year to be the official WCA parliamentarian, directing also the activities of its next nominating Convention.